palantir/safe-logging-go/README.md

 	// The safety value in this map can make a type less safe, but not more safe (for example, if a struct type is
 	// determined to be unsafe based on its fields, marking it as safe using this configuration will not make it safe).
 	// The values in this map are applied on top of the default.
-	TypeLogSafety *map[string]LogSafetyType `json:"typeLogSafety,omitempty" yaml:"type-log-safety,omitempty"`
+	TypeLogSafety *map[string]LogSafetyType `json:"typeLogSafety,omitempty" mapstructure:"type-log-safety,omitempty"`

 	// If true, omits the default TypeLogSafety values and uses only those specified in the TypeLogSafety map.
-    TypeLogSafetyOmitDefaults bool `json:"typeLogSafetyDisableDefaults,omitempty" yaml:"type-log-safety-disable-defaults,omitempty"`
+	TypeLogSafetyOmitDefaults bool `json:"typeLogSafetyDisableDefaults,omitempty" mapstructure:"type-log-safety-disable-defaults,omitempty"`

 	// StructFieldLogSafety is a map from fully qualified struct field identifier to the log safety for that field.
 The
 	// type safety for a struct is the "least safe" of all of its types/fields (recursively) and any markings or safety
 	// configured for the struct itself.
-	StructFieldLogSafety *map[string]LogSafetyType `json:"structFieldLogSafety,omitempty" yaml:"struct-field-log-safety,omitempty"`
+	StructFieldLogSafety *map[string]LogSafetyType `json:"structFieldLogSafety,omitempty" mapstructure:"struct-field-log-safety,omitempty"`

 	// If true, omits the default StructFieldLogSafety values and uses only those specified in the StructFieldLogSafety map.
-    StructFieldLogSafetyOmitDefaults bool `json:"structFieldLogSafetyDisableDefaults,omitempty" yaml:"struct-field-log-safety-disable-defaults,omitempty"`
+	StructFieldLogSafetyOmitDefaults bool `json:"structFieldLogSafetyDisableDefaults,omitempty" mapstructure:"struct-field-log-safety-disable-defaults,omitempty"`

+	// ConstMessageLoggingFunctions is a list of functions are checked to ensure that the parameter at a specified index
+	// is a constant string.
+Currently, the check only supports checking one parameter per function -- if the provided
+	// slice contains the same function multiple times, the last entry will take precedence.
+This configuration can add
+	// to the default set of functions, but cannot override them.
+	ConstMessageLoggingFunctions []ConstMessageLoggingFunction `json:"constMessageLoggingFunctions,omitempty" mapstructure:"const-message-logging-functions,omitempty"`
 }
 ```

-If configuration is not provided, then the following defaults are used:
+If configuration is not provided, then the following defaults are used for type safety:

 ```
 func builtinTypeSafetyMap() map[string]LogSafetyType {